 - a.
 All employees shall perform their duties in accordance with the Regulation of Wages Industrial Relation Act, 1971 (No.18) and other applicable labour laws in Sierra Leone. - b.
-Employees/key experts will enjoy freedom of association and expression as defined in the Constitution of Sierra Leone and express in the Regulation of Wages Industrial Relation Act, 1971 (No.18) and other labour laws in Sierra Leone. - c.
+Employees/key experts will enjoy freedom of association and expression as defined in the Constitution of Sierra Leone and express in the Regulation of Wages Industrial Relation Act, 1971 (No.18) and other labor laws in Sierra Leone. - c.
 The Organization will not condone the activities of employees who achieve results through violation of the law or unethical business dealings.
 This includes any payments for illegal acts, indirect contributions, rebates, and bribery. - d.
 The Organization shall not permit any activity that fails to stand the closest possible public scrutiny. - e.
-Employees uncertain about the application or interpretation of any legal requirements should refer the matter to appropriate line supervisor or the Ministry of Labour Social Security - f.
-Workers/employees who falsify their ages will be summarily dismissed as the company does not tolerate child and forced labour. - g.
-The company will not tolerate any form of child or forced labour from any subcontractor/employee who practice forced or child labour - h.
-Employees are required to report suspected cases of child or forced labour on site to the Site Supervisor, FSU or Ministry of Labour and Social Security
+Employees uncertain about the application or interpretation of any legal requirements should refer the matter to appropriate line supervisor or the Ministry of Labor Social Security - f.
+Workers/employees who falsify their ages will be summarily dismissed as the company does not tolerate child and forced labor. - g.
+The company will not tolerate any form of child or forced labor from any sub-contractor/employee who practice forced or child labor - h.
+Employees are required to report suspected cases of child or forced labor on site to the Site Supervisor, FSU or Ministry of Labor and Social Security